Bone Broth Hot Cocoa

 • Bone Broth: I use Kettle & Fire Beef Bone Broth for this recipe.
 The beef is more neutral than the chicken (in my opinion) so I love using the beef.
 But, you can also use chicken too.
 Use code MIMIBAKESCOOKIES for 20% off Kettle & Fire!

 • Maple Syrup: I use organic maple syrup in this recipe because it sweetens the cocoa and the flavor pairs really well with the bone broth and cocoa.
+This also makes it refined sugar free.
+You could also use honey and pair it with a dash of vanilla extract for a honey vanilla version that is also refined sugar free.

 • Cocoa: I use organic Dutch cocoa powder in this recipe.
 I love Dutch cocoa powder as it's sweeter and has a more rich chocolate flavor.